 Before the title

 .
 This statement must be in 10-point Times or Times New Roman, must take 2 lines, and must be followed by a blank line before the title.
 This statement must be part of the main text block, not a separate header.
 Because it comes before the title, the statement will make your title start lower down on the first page.
-When you send in your printout to the volume editors, at least one author for your paper must carefully review the entire printout for any mistakes, and then sign and date that statement on the printout.
-If you don't review and sign the actual printout that we receive, we will not be able to publish your paper.
+We will remove the statement from your paper before publication.
+Do not submit a PDF file until you have reviewed it carefully.

 : The title of your paper must be 18-point bold